quayquays/Major-Project-Automated-Account-Management/README.md

 - Set up your gmail credentials [ For the SMTP ] ⚠️✨
 - Set up your ngrock
 - I will continue to write more tommorow

--
+## If you want to check for the python service.

+1) Disable

+sudo systemctl stop serverpy.service

+sudo systemctl disable serverpy.service

+3) Update your server.py

+4) Run ./setup.sh